Danger of Fentanyl

 The first step for individuals struggling with fentanyl addiction is to complete a fentanyl detox program.
 Detox involves processing any drugs in their system and allowing the mind and body to return to its normal way of functioning.
-This process will look different for everyone but may require medical assistance due to the severity of the withdrawal symptoms.
+The detox process will look different for everyone because how long fentanyl stays in your system can vary.
+For some, it may require medical assistance due to the severity of the withdrawal symptoms.
 There are 2 general approaches to detoxing from fentanyl: going “cold-turkey” or weaning off the drug over an extended period of time (typically a few months).

 Fentanyl Fast Facts

 - Fentanyl can be 50 to 100 times more potent than morphine.

 - Fentanyl can be found in the form of prescription medications or illicit street drugs.

 - Illicit fentanyl is sold in the form of powders, dropped on blotter paper-like small candies, in eye droppers, nasal sprays, or in pill forms that mimic prescription fentanyl.